Go to main contentsGo to search barGo to main menu

 The room at Fallon’s Old Post Office was quiet at first.

-Around the tables sat ranchers who have spent years grazing cattle across northern Nevada rangeland — land that is now behind the fence line of the expanded Fallon Range Training Complex.
+Around the tables sat ranchers who have spent years grazing cattle across northern Nevada rangeland — land that will soon be divided by the fence line of the expanded Fallon Range Training Complex.

-For the ranchers in the room, that part was already understood.
+For the ranchers in the room, the pending loss of access was already understood.
 The bigger question is what comes next.

-Jack Payne, owner of Clan Alpin Ranch near the B-17 range, said Navy’s projected 100-year loss calculations don’t match the realities of how ranches operate or how they are financed.
+Jack Payne, owner of Clan Alpine Ranch near the B-17 range, said the Navy’s projected 100-year loss calculations don’t match the realities of how ranches operate or how they are financed.

 “Our bank doesn’t want paid off in 100 years,” Payne said.
 “Our bank wants paid off now.
 I got my loan through SBA and bought the ranch.
 You’re going to take a big chunk of it and put me out of business.
 I’m just going to tell my bank, ‘Hey, I guess I invested this money.
 I’ll pay you in 100 years.’
 I mean, this is ridiculous.”